instructure/instructure-ui/packages/__docs__/README.md

-## Instructure-UI showcase and documentation app
+## Instructure UI showcase and documentation app

-Generates documentation for the packages in this repo.
+This folder contains the source code for the app that runs at [instructure.design](https://instructure.design/).

 ### Usage